oracle-livelabs/developer/java-management-advanced-features/configure-post-install-actions-and-install-java-runtimes/configure-post-install-actions-and-install-java-runtimes.md

  You may now **proceed to the next lab.**

 ## Learn More
-* Refer to the [Advanced Features](https://docs.oracle.com/en-us/iaas/jms/doc/advanced-features.html), [Work Request](https://docs.oracle.com/en-us/iaas/jms/doc/getting-started-java-management-service.html#GUID-47C63464-BC0C-4059-B552-ED9F33E77ED3) and [Fleet Work Requests](https://docs.oracle.com/en-us/iaas/jms/doc/fleet-work-requests.html) sections of the JMS documentation for more details.
+* Refer to the [Advanced Features](https://docs.oracle.com/en-us/iaas/jms/doc/advanced-features.html), [Work Requests](https://docs.oracle.com/en-us/iaas/jms/doc/using-java-management-service.html#GUID-77AEEBC0-93A5-4E99-96D6-BEE0FEE4539F) sections of the JMS documentation for more details.

 * Use the [Troubleshooting](https://docs.oracle.com/en-us/iaas/jms/doc/troubleshooting.html#GUID-2D613C72-10F3-4905-A306-4F2673FB1CD3) chapter for explanations on how to diagnose and resolve common problems encountered when installing or using Java Management Service.